newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 - `contributingUrl`: The URL where a user can find contributing guidelines for the site.
 If this is not specified, it defaults to the `CONTRIBUTING.md` file in the repo and branch specified in the `siteMetadata`.
 If the `repository` is not specified, this will return `null`.
+Set this value to `null` to disable the default behavior.

 ### Options